bibleexchange/courses/book-of-romans/002_dispensational/004_the-rejection-of-israel-and-human-responsibility/001_the-rejection-of-israel-and-human-responsibility.md

 > Acts 9:1&mdash;And Saul, yet breathing out threatenings and slaughter against the disciples of the Lord, went unto the high priest, 2 And desired of him letters to Damascus to the synagogues, that if he found any of this way, whether they were men or women, he might bring them bound unto Jerusalem.

 SMITH's BIBLE DICTIONARY: The Pharisees were a religious party or school among the Jews at the time of Christ, so called from the Hebrew word perushim, "separated."
-The chief sects among the Jews were the PHARISEES, the SADDUCEES and the ESSENES, who may be described respectively as the Formalists, the Freethinkers and the Puritans. ...
-Christ's teaching was in some respects thoroughly antagonistic to theirs.
+The chief sects among the Jews were the PHARISEES, the SADDUCEES and the ESSENES, who may be described respectively as the Formalists, the Freethinkers and the Puritans. &hellip; Christ's teaching was in some respects thoroughly antagonistic to theirs.
 He denounced them in the bitterest language.
 (Matthew 15:7,8; 23:5,13,14,15,23; Mark 7:6; Luke 11:42-44 compare with Mr 7:1-5; 11:29; 12:19,20; Lu 6:28,37-42)

 1. The first portion of the Talmud is The MISHNA or "second law," which was given by Moses ORALLY to explain and complete the written Law given to Moses on Mount Sinai.
 It eventually came to be esteemed far above the sacred text.

 2. The Pharisees, upon the Pretence of maintaining the Law of God intact, multiplied minute precepts and distinctions to such an extent that the whole life of the Israelite was hemmed in and burdened on every side by instructions so numerous and trifling that the law was almost if not wholly lost sight of.
 These "traditions" as they were called, had long been gradually accumulating.
 - Detailed washings before they could eat bread,
 - bathing when they returned from the market;
 - How they washed cups, pots, brazen vessels
 - fastings demanded twice in the week,
 - and extensions of the law of the Sabbath, which must have converted God's gracious ordinance of the Sabbath's rest into a burden and a pain.
 Mt 12:1-13; Mr 3:1-6; Lu 18:10-17

 3. Jesus taught that true piety consisted not in forms, but in substance, not in outward observances, but in an inward spirit.
 The whole system of Pharisaic piety led to exactly opposite conclusions.
 Mt 6:2,6,16;